 I also employ a more robust quality model.
 I identify businesses with persistent competitive advantages and profitability.
 Moreover, while reported figures typically describe the performance of the core operating business(es), management can have a significant impact on the performance shareholders experience (hence Buffett's focus on management).
 To this end, I use my proprietary and patent-pending Fundamental Reporting model to monitor fundamental performance and ensure management ultimately creates and retains value for shareholders.

 One natural extension of my quality and value approach is the construction of portfolios targeting steady and increasing income.
 Despite a seemingly insatiable demand for stable income, I find the existing market of funds and other investment products falls short in delivering on this demand.
-Indeed, many funds (even those whose mandate indicate dividends and income) typically generate very unstable income streams.
+Indeed, many funds (even those whose mandate indicates dividends and income) typically generate very unstable income streams.

 Our research highlights this income instability issue and explains why it exists.
 For example, I find the top priority for portfolio managers is the pursuit of total return - the metric by which virtually every investor, investment database, analysis, and regulator ultimately judges them.
 Unfortunately, focusing on total return compromises the income stream investors ultimately experience as income becomes an ancillary factor or is completely ignored when securities are purchased and sold.

-Given the lack of stable income generated by existing investment products, it is no surprise many investors are susceptible to marketing of annuities and other income-focused products.
+Given the lack of stable income generated by existing investment products, it is no surprise many investors are susceptible to the marketing of annuities and other income-focused products.
 While these products are not all bad, they often work out better for the broker selling them than the investor.
 It is always important to work out the math and figure out what returns and fees are embedded in these products.